 - AB 705 (Irwin) Seymour-Campbell Student Success Act of 2012: Matriculation: Assessment.
 AB 705 requires California Community Colleges to use high school performance information when determining a students' readiness for college-level English and math.
-It also prohibits community colleges from requiring students to enroll in remedial coursework unless research proves that the students are highly unlikely to succeed in collegelevel coursework. - Status: Passed in the Assembly (76-0) and sent to the Senate Education Committee. - Position: Support - AB 1567 (Holden) Public Postsecondary Education: Foster Youth.
+It also prohibits community colleges from requiring students to enroll in remedial coursework unless research proves that the students are highly unlikely to succeed in college-level coursework. - Status: Passed in the Assembly (76-0) and sent to the Senate Education Committee. - Position: Support - AB 1567 (Holden) Public Postsecondary Education: Foster Youth.
 AB 1567 requires the California Department of Social Services to coordinate data sharing with the CSU and CCC for the purposes of assisting foster youth with financial aid eligibility.
 It also requires each community college to notify each foster youth student about appropriate campus support programs such as EOPS and CAYFES. - Status: Passed in the Assembly (77-0) and in the Senate Education Committee (6-0) and sent to the Senate Human Services Committee. - SB 577 (Dodd) Community College Districts: Teacher Credentialing Programs of Professional Preparation.
 SB 577 authorizes the Board of Governors of the California Community Colleges (CCC), in consultation with state universities and local education boards and school districts, to authorize up to five community college districts to offer a teacher-credentialing program, subject to approval by the California Commission on Teacher Credentialing.
 The bill requires the BOG to develop a funding model to support program implementation, and prohibits a student in a CCC teacher-credentialing program to be charged fees higher than the fees charged for comparable programs of professional preparation offered at the California State University. - Status: Passed in the Senate (37-2) and sent to the Assembly Committee on Higher Education. - Position: Concern - SB 769 (Hill) Baccalaureate Degree Pilot Program.
-SB 769 was amended on July 3, 2017, to extend the sunset date for the current Baccalaureate Pilot Program to July 1, 2028. - Status: Passed in the Senate (38-2) and sent to the Assembly Committee on Higher Education. - Position: Concern
+SB 769 increases the statutory limit on the total number of community college baccalaureate degree programs from 15 to 25, and extends the sunset date to July 1, 2028.
+The bill removes prohibitions that currently limit a community college district (CCD) to only one baccalaureate degree program, and the requirement that students complete their degree by the 2022-23 academic year.
+The bill specifies that each CCD pursuing the development of a new pilot shall use its existing financial resources to support program implementation. - Status: Passed in the Senate (38-2) and sent to the Assembly Committee on Higher Education. - Position: Concern